7viktor704-web/Repositories/README.md

 #### Usage without Dependency Injection

-If you need a repository without dependency injection you can use the static method like this:
+If you need a repository without dependency injection you can use the static method like:

 ``` php
 	/**